Agent detection

 Agent detection is the inclination for animals, including humans, to presume the purposeful intervention of a sentient or intelligent agent in situations that may or may not involve one.
+This has been linked to the origins of religion.

 Evolutionary origins

 It is believed that humans evolved agent detection as a survival strategy.
 In situations where one is unsure of the presence of an intelligent agent (such as an enemy or a predator), there is survival value in assuming its presence so that precautions can be taken.
 For example, if a human came across an indentation in the ground that might be a lion's footprint, it is advantageous to err on the side of caution and assume that the lion is present.

 Psychologists Kurt Gray and Daniel Wegner wrote:

 The high cost of failing to detect agents and the low cost of wrongly detecting them has led researchers to suggest that people possess a Hyperactive Agent Detection Device, a cognitive module that readily ascribes events in the environment to the behavior of agents.

 Detecting false positives enabled animals to survive and have higher fitness as missing a false positive can result in injury or death.
 This decision process can be mapped as below using Signal Detection Theory: